bsaxen/simuino/trunk/README.txt

 Using the examples om the pindata files above, the command g will run the loop 16 times.
 The values of the analog pins will be zero for loop number 11- 16.

+The content of interrupts.txt:

+#  interrupts
+16 1 0
+19 0 0
+25 1 0
+30 1 1
+40 0 1
+55 1 1

+The first column specifies the step number.
+Interrupt0 is the second column.
+Interrupt1 is the third column.

+The values of the interrupt pins (2 and 3) for other stepnumbers are filled in by simuino.
+For instance, using the example above will give Interrupt0 value 1 for step 17 and 18.

 --------------------------------------------------
 4. Display